AlphaTechnolog/nerdscanner/README.md

 folder tree with the nerdfonts icons, icons for folders, icons, and use colors for the output.

+## Requirements

+The requirements list are:

+- A very pretty linux distribution
+- A nerd font used in your terminal
+- A very good and pretty configured terminal
+- Python
+- Git
+- Bash

 ## Install

 To install use the following commands: